 The non-qualified amount received from a scholarship/fellowship grant is a payment to the student above the costs required for tuition, fees, books, supplies, and equipment.
 This income is often used by the student for room & board or other non-required expenses, and is considered taxable by the IRS.

-Please see the following page for a list of countries that have a tax treaty with the U.S. which includes an exemption for non-compensatory, academic payments to students.
+Please see the following list of countries that have a tax treaty with the U.S. which includes an exemption for non-compensatory, academic payments to students.
 To be eligible for a reduction in tax withholding the student must live in a country that provides a tax treaty benefit, have a valid U.S. taxpayer identification number, and submit Form W-8BEN to the Business Office.

 ALL INTERNATIONAL STUDENTS RECEIVING A HAVERFORD COLLEGE GRANT SHOULD SUBMIT FORM W-8BEN TO THE BUSINESS OFFICE REGARDLESS OF MAKING A CLAIM OF TAX TREATY BENEFITS OR NOT.